 I’ve had sexy orthotics in my runners for years, but my legs will still pay the price if I stand on a hard surface for too long.
-So even if you are already wearing the right shoes, you may still benefit from using an anti-fatigue mat in your sewing room.
-I have two, one in front of my longarm and one by my cutting table.
+Even if, like me, you are already wearing the right shoes, you may still benefit from using an anti-fatigue mat in your sewing room.
+I have two: a large one in front of my longarm and a smaller one by my cutting table.
 When I have a lot of pressing to do (but not enough to sit down) I just drag a mat over to the ironing board.
-When I'm working on a big quilt, I position both in front of the longarm.
+When I'm cutting out a new quilt, I position my anti-fatigue mat in front of my cutting table.

-Here in Canada, building supply and home furnishing stores all carry anti-fatigue mats in varying degrees of quality and price points.
-While speaking at the Festival of Quilts in the UK this summer, I was surprised at how many people were not familiar with them.
-I had lecture attendees from Germany, England and Ireland that had never noticed these for sale.
-They may have just not been looking for them, but they sure are now.
+Here in Canada, all of our building supply and home furnishing stores carry anti-fatigue mats in varying degrees of quality and price points.
+While speaking at the Festival of Quilts in the UK, this summer, I was surprised at how many people were not familiar with them.
+I had lectured attendees from Germany, England and Ireland that had never noticed these for sale.
+They may have just not been looking for them, but they sure are now!
 My dad and brothers are machinists and I've worked in a few restaurants, so these are all too familiar to me.

-Anti-fatigue mats are specifically designed to reduce the fatigue and discomfort that happens when standing on hard flooring for long periods of time.
+Anti-fatigue mats are specifically designed to reduce the fatigue and discomfort that happens when standing on hard flooring for extended periods of time.
 They provide a cushioned surface that encourages slight leg and calf muscle movements.
 These micro-movements increase blood flow and circulation , reducing the amount of stress and fatigue on the body.
-A perfect mat will be firm enough to support your weight but will give slightly under your feet to create instability and promote blood circulation, which relieves tension from pressure points in the lower back, knees, calves, ankles, and heels.
+A perfect mat will be firm enough to support your weight, but will still ‘give’ slightly under your feet to create instability and promote blood circulation, which relieves tension from pressure points in the lower back, knees, calves, ankles, and heels.

 Grip - Mats should have enough grip against the floor, so that they cannot easily slide, but not be so sticky that you can’t reposition them with your foot.

-Sloped edges - This lessen the chance of having them become a tripping hazard.
+Sloped edges - This lessens the chance of having them become a tripping hazard.

 Durable - Mats that are completely sealed, with no visible seams will ensure that no water from an overfilled steam iron or spilled coffee are absorbed into the mat.